-As an example, at a specific parameter and initial condition set, the shape function of the velocity $f(\zeta)$ is almost linear and increasing after a short decrease, providing a hint of Hubble expansion-like behavior.
-The shape function $g(\zeta)$ is asymptotically flat after a quick ramp-up, corresponding to the conservation of matter.
-The last shape function $h(\zeta)$ has an increasing polynomial trend with a slight positive exponent, which is connected to the gravitational potential.
-To obtain a sufficiently smooth numerical solution, we solved the ODE system using an adaptive numerical integration provided by \emph{Wolfram Mathematica 13.1}~\cite{ref-Wolfram}.
-For all of our calculations, the integration limits were $\zeta_{0} = 0.001$ and $\zeta_{max} = 40$, the same as in~\cite{ref-Pocsai}.
-As has been said before, we established initial conditions to obtain the numerical solution; for this reason, we use ranges $\mathcal{R}$ of $f(\zeta_0) = 0.005-0.5$ and $g(\zeta_0) = 0.001-0.1$, while for the second-order differential equation we have $h(\zeta_0) = 0$ and $h'(\zeta_0) = 1$.
+As an example, at a specific parameter and initial condition set, the shape function of the velocity, $f(\zeta)$ is almost linear after a short decrease and increasing giving a hint for a Hubble expansion-like behavior.
+The shape function, $g(\zeta)$ is asymptotically flat after a quick ramp-up, corresponding to the conservation of matter.
+The last shape function, $h(\zeta)$ has an increasing polynomial trend with a slight positive exponent, connected to the gravitational potential.
+To obtain a sufficiently smooth numerical solution we solved the ODE system by using an adaptive numerical integration provided by \emph{Wolfram Mathematica 13.1} \cite{ref-Wolfram}.
+For all of our calculations, the integration limits were $\zeta_{0} = 0.001$ and $\zeta_{max} = 40$ as in Ref.~\cite{ref-Pocsai}.
+As was said before, we established some initial conditions to obtain the numerical solution, due to this reason we have used ranges, $\mathcal{R}$ of $f(\zeta_0) = 0.005-0.5$, $g(\zeta_0) = 0.001-0.1$ and for the second order differential equation, we have the $h(\zeta_0) = 0$ and $h'(\zeta_0) = 1$.

-This choice of initial conditions reflects that, first it is physically reasonable that the density flow range is $\mathcal{R}(g) \subset \mathbb{R}^+$ and finite.
-Recent results suggest that dark fluid could possibly have negative mass~\cite{ref-Farnes}; however, in the present model this leads to singular solutions.
-Second, our choice of initial velocity flow $\mathcal{R}(f) \subset \mathbb{R}^+$ makes for an initially radially expanding fluid.
-We have seen that if the initial value for $f(\zeta)$ and $g(\zeta)$ is set outside of the previously given range, the solution of the differential equation becomes singular.
-Moreover, we have seen that the variation in the initial condition corresponding to the shape function of the gravitational potential does not affect the trend of the time evolution of the system, as it only causes vertical shifts.
+This choice of initial condition reflects that firstly it is physically reasonable that the density flow range is $\mathcal{R}(g) \subset \mathbb{R}^+$ and finite.
+Some recent results suggest that dark fluid can possibly have negative mass~\cite{ref-Farnes}, but in this model, this leads us to singular solutions.
+Secondly, this choice of the initial velocity flow $\mathcal{R}(f) \subset \mathbb{R}^+$ means an initially radially expanding fluid.
+We have seen that if the initial value for $f(\zeta)$ and $g(\zeta)$ were set outside of the previously given range, the solution of the differential equation becomes singular.
+We also saw that the variation in the initial condition corresponding to the shape function of the gravitational potential does not affect the trend of the time-evolution of the system it only causes vertical shifts.
 Therefore, we set the initial numerical value equal to zero.